Zeioth/makeit.nvim/README.md

 # [Makeit.nvim](https://github.com/Zeioth/makeit.nvim)
 List all of your `Makefile` options on Telescope.
-Then it run the selected option with overseer.
+Then it run the selected option asynchronously with overseer.

 ## When should I use this plugin?
 In scenarios where you prefer to manually write your own commands to build and run your project, instead of using [compiler.nvim](https://github.com/Zeioth/compiler.nvim).